Your cart looks a little empty!

 Our own Usual Red is also a Sangiovese wine blend.
 We blend Syrah, Zinfandel, Sangiovese, and Pinot Noir to make a wine which has notes of red fruit, dark cherry, and cocoa.

-Sangiovese wines grown and produced in Tuscany are probably the most celebrated in both the New and Old World of wine.
-However, this intriguing red wine grape is grown throughout Italy and the world.
+Sangiovese wines produced in Tuscany are likely the most revered in both the New and Old World of wine.
+However, this fascinating red wine grape is grown throughout Italy and the world.

 Notable Italian regions include:

-While the majority of Sangiovese grapes grow in Italy, they are also grown on the neighboring French island of Corsica in Patrimonio AOC (Nielluccio), a notable region with the second largest Sangiovese yield in the world.
+Beyond Italy, the grape also thrives on the French island of Corsica in Patrimonio AOC (Nielluccio), a notable region with the world's second largest Sangiovese yield.

 While much rarer, some New World wine regions like the United States also grow Sangiovese grapes.